 *Wheelchairs or other assistive devices are covered

 We strive to be as careful as possible during the normal transport of your belongings.
-As such, we also do not cover:
+As such, we also don't cover:

 For any follow-up reports or action you must: